mozilla/energia/README.md

 ## Dependencies

 * Intel's Power Gadget, Intel's BLA (Win only)
-* Python 3 with numpy & pandas
+* Python 3 with numpy, pandas & pyzmq
+* ZeroMQ

+Note that on Windows the WinPython distribution comes with all dependencies required.

 ## Idle benchmark on Windows, OSX and Linux
 The idle benchmark collects CPU & GPU statistics of the requested browsers idling on predefined pages.